reshamas/reshamas.github.io/_posts/2020-06-18-the-hidden-depth-of-pyladies.md

 - to identify which platforms are used to connect with the local communities of that chapter

 ## Summary
 There are 249 chapters identified across 64 countries.
 Fifty-percent of the chapters were identified as "active", the rest are "inactive."
-The chapter was categories as "active" if there was any activity on one of the social media platforms within the past 12 months.
+The chapter was categorized as "active" if there was any activity on one of the social media platforms within the past 12 months.

 ## Resources to Identify Chapters